-- Clearly show children's progress over time. - Identify children or groups not making the expected progress. - Record significant achievements in Curriculum subjects, Religious Education and other learning. - Include the outcomes of observation, questioning, marking and testing. - Inform future planning. - Inform and feed into the annual report to parents. - Be used as diagnostic tools for continuous improvement planning. - Be used as an indicator of success in achieving the aims and objectives of the Academy.
+- Clearly show children's progress over time. - Identify children or groups not making the expected progress. - Record significant achievements in Curriculum subjects, Religious Education and other learning. - Include the outcomes of observation, questioning, marking and testing. - Inform future planning. - Inform and feed into reports to parents, twice annually. - Be used as diagnostic tools for continuous improvement planning. - Be used as an indicator of success in achieving the aims and objectives of the Academy.